Toontrack EzDrummer 2 – The oh so easy drummer

 Toontrack should be a company you are familiar with if you are in any way interested in producing music on your computer.
 Developers of the ‘EZ’ line of products such as EZmix and EZkeys, today we’re taking a close look at EZdrummer 2, the latest incarnation of the popular drum instrument VST plugin.
 EZdrummer 2 can be run as a VSTi plugin from any popular DAW or as a standalone instrument using Toontrack’s ‘Solo’ player.

 UPDATED MARCH 12th, 2017

-Gone are the days of wiring up hardware drum machine that offer digital representations of analog sounds. now we have hyper-realistic, fully sample-recorded drum libraries available, often captured in multi-million dollar studios using incredible recording equipment and engineers.
+Gone are the days of wiring up hardware drum machines that offer digital representations of analogue sounds. now we have hyper-realistic, fully sample-recorded drum libraries available, often captured in multi-million dollar studios using incredible recording equipment and engineers.

 Amongst many things, Toontrack has two core sampled drum libraries, both offering the same high-quality sounds, but each focused on different workflows.
 EZdrummer 2 and Superior Drummer 2 will both deliver outstanding results, it just depends on what workflow is more important to you.